 This function scans through all CTCSS frequencies to identify the incoming CTCSS frequency on a received signal.
-You may find it useful when you cannot recall the CTCSS frequency that the other persons in your group are using.
+You may find this useful when you cannot recall the CTCSS frequency that the other persons in your group are using.

-- 1 Press [TONE] to switch ON the CTCSS function. - "CTCSS" appears when the CTCSS function is ON. - 2 Press [F], [T.SEL]. - The current CTCSS frequency appears and blinks.
+- 1 Press [TONE] to switch the CTCSS function ON. - "CTCSS" appears when the CTCSS function is ON. - 2 Press [F], [T.SEL]. - The current CTCSS frequency appears and blinks.

-- 3 Press [SCAN] to activate the CTCSS Freq.
-ID. - "CT SCAN" appears and blinks.
+- 3 Press [SCAN] to activate the CTCSS Frequency ID. - "CT SCAN" appears and blinks.

-- Scan starts when signals are received. - To reverse the scan direction, turn the Tuning control clockwise (upward scan) or counterclockwise (downward scan).
-You can also press Mic [UP]/ [DWN]. - To quit the function, press [ESC]. - When the CTCSS frequency is identified, the identified frequency appears and blinks.
+- · Scan starts when signals are received. - To reverse the scan direction, turn the Tuning control clockwise (upward scan) or counterclockwise (downward scan).
+You can also press Mic [UP]/ [DWN]. - To end this function, press [ESC]. - When the CTCSS frequency is identified, the identified frequency appears and blinks.

-- 4 Press [OK] to program the identified frequency in place of the currently set CTCSS frequency. - The CTCSS function will be remained ON.
-You may press [TONE] to switch the CTCSS function OFF. - Press [ESC] if you do not want to program the identified frequency. - Press [SCAN] while the identified frequency is blinking, to resume scanning.
+- 4 Press [OK] to program the identified frequency in place of the currently set CTCSS frequency. - The CTCSS function will remain ON.
+You can press [TONE] to switch the CTCSS function OFF. - Press [ESC] if you do not want to program the identified frequency. - Press [SCAN] while the identified frequency is blinking, to resume scanning.